 In Sculpting software packs, it is not necessary that you need to start working on your models from scratch.
 You can import your 3D models from other software like Maya and 3DS Max and start sculpting them.
 In this part, you can learn about the options and flexibility Z Brush and Mudbox provide you while creating and importing Mesh models.

 When it comes to creating a mesh, artists enjoy working on Z Brush for numerous varieties of objects it offers to work.
 You can work on every object to create your mesh in Z Brush.

 Two outstanding features used to create mesh models in Z Brush are the ShadowBox and Dynamesh.
 ShadowBox uses a masking technique to create complex, hard surface models by intersecting two or more masks.
-Dynamesh is a feature which adds flexibility to cut the parts of your mesh and attach them quickly as you needed.
+Dynamesh is a feature that adds flexibility to cut the parts of your mesh and attach them quickly as needed.

-The power of Mudbox is definitely not in creating Meshes when compared to Z Brush.
+The power of Mudbox is not in creating Meshes when compared to Z Brush.
 The number of objects you have to work on Meshes is very limited, and people who use Mudbox usually work on the models they created in other software applications.

-Apart of the number of Brushes you have in the library, the control you gain over the brushes is incredible.
+Apart from the number of Brushes you have in the library, the control you gain over the brushes is incredible.
 There are numerous options to modify the parameters of brushes.
 The stroke types and the flexibility to change the strokes in curve forms take Z Brush to the top in controlling the brush settings.